AdamBessa/Fasta2Structure/README.md

 Fasta2Structure

-This program is a simple graphical user interface (GUI) tool that allows you to concatenate and convert multiple FASTA files into a Structure format file.
-It is useful for researchers working with DNA alignments who want to perform population genetics analyses using the Structure software.
-The program is compatible with different platforms, including Windows, macOS, and Linux.
-This README provides instructions for running the tool on Windows.
+The "Fasta to Structure" Converter is a Python-based tool that allows users to concatenate and convert multiple Fasta files into a Structure format file.
+This tool is designed for researchers working with DNA alignments who want to perform population genetics analyses using the Structure software.

-Link to Windows version: https://1drv.ms/u/s!Akxz__NDrSavhe9nDlYPCYg70mMcww?e=2JtsDu

-Dependencies
-To run the progeram, you need Python 3.6 or higher, the Biopython library, and the tkinter library (included with Python by default).
+The program identifies variable sites in each file, converts these sites into binary form, and concatenates the results into a single file.
+It also provides a user-friendly graphical user interface (GUI) for easy operation.
+It is compatible with various platforms, including Windows, macOS, and Linux.

+The converted files can be used in a variety of genetic analyses, making this tool invaluable for geneticists, bioinformaticians, and anyone else working with genetic sequence data.

+Features:
+User-friendly GUI: Easy to operate, even for those unfamiliar with command-line tools.
+Supports multiple files: Select and process multiple Fasta files simultaneously.
+Variable site identification: Identifies variable sites in each file.
+A site is variable if it contains more than one distinct character across all sequences in the alignment.
+Binary conversion: Converts the sequence of each variable site into binary form.
+Missing sequence padding: If sequences are missing from certain files, these are filled with -9 to maintain consistency of sequence lengths.
+Output preview: Preview the converted sequences in the GUI before saving.
+File output: Writes the converted sequences to a file named "Structure.str".
+Progress tracking: Provides a progress bar and status messages for user feedback.

+Dependencies:
+This program depends on the following Python packages:

+Python 3: This is the main language in which the tool is written.
+Python 3.6 or newer is recommended.

+Tkinter: This is used to create the graphical user interface.
+It comes pre-installed with Python for Windows.
+Linux users may need to install it manually.

-You can install Biopython via pip: pip install biopython
+Biopython: This is used to read and manipulate the Fasta files.
+It can be installed via pip: pip install biopython.

+os, threading, traceback, and logging: These are standard Python libraries used for handling file paths, multithreading, error tracking, and event logging respectively.
+They come pre-installed with Python.

+Installation:
+Make sure Python 3 is installed on your system.
+If not, download and install it from here.
+Install necessary Python packages.
+Open your terminal and type the following commands:

+pip install tkinter
+pip install biopython

+Running the program:
+Download the script file.
+Open the terminal in the script's directory.
+Run the script by typing python <script_name>.py in the terminal.
+Testing:
+Run the program.
+Click on the "Select FASTA files" button.
+Choose one or more Fasta files for processing.
+Wait for the conversion to complete.
+You can monitor the progress via the progress bar and status messages.
+Check the "Structure.str" file in the script's directory.
+Note:
+The identifiers of sequences from each individual must be named consistently across different alignment files for accurate conversion.
+The identifier in Fasta files is the string that follows the ">" symbol in each sequence record.
+If the identifiers do not match, the sequences will be treated as from different individuals.

+Troubleshooting:
+If any errors occur during conversion, they will be logged in a file named "log.log" in the script's directory.
+This file can provide information about the problem and help in troubleshooting.

+Enjoy using the Fasta to Structure Converter!

+Remember, if you have any questions or run into any problems, please feel free to open an issue on our GitHub repository.
+Your feedback is greatly appreciated and helps to improve our tool.

 Preparing Multiple DNA Alignments